Writers Have Begun Moving to Queens, NY

 Where to Go for The Literary Touch

-While plenty of written works have taken place in New York City, and every significant one turned a monument into a moment in time, there’s only so many places that truly need mentioning.
+While plenty of written works have taken place in New York City, and every significant one turned a monument into a moment in time, there are only so many places that truly need mentioning.

 Everyone knows Capote had more than a little to say about Manhattan, so a visit to the YMCA in Harlem is a short distance from Queens.
 A little further is the Hotel Chelsea where many a writer cast their literary coat tails through the doors on historic occasions.